 Children are especially susceptible to a great number of illnesses.
-The combination of having a developing immune system and the lack of regard to hygiene rules leads thousands of missed days from school throughout children’s school careers.
+The combination of having a developing immune system and the lack of regard to hygiene rules leads to thousands of missed days from school throughout children’s school careers.
 Schools have a great opportunity to apply infection prevention tactics that ensure kids have a safe and hygienic school environment.
 In such trying times, when the world is trying to adjust to the “new normal” after the recent COVID-19 outbreak, hand hygiene in schools is more imperative than ever.

 According to a meta-analysis on the subject, “Effectiveness of hand hygiene interventions in reducing illness absence among children in educational settings“, interventions such as education on the subject, having enough hand washing facilities, and more have proven effective in reducing sick days.
 The meta-analysis says, “Young children are particularly susceptible to respiratory tract and gastrointestinal infections… These highly infectious illnesses spread quickly in semi-closed settings such as schools.”
 The analysis concluded, “Individual study results suggest interventions may reduce children’s absence, RT infection incidence and symptoms, and laboratory-confirmed ILI.
 They may also improve children’s and staff hand hygiene attitudes, knowledge and behavior.”